DevJ5/DevJ5/README.md

 Hi! 👋 Thank you for landing on my personal Github profile.
 Ever since I found out about tech I have been rigorously learning everything I could get my hands on.
 Being self taught in Front end, Back end, Cyber Security and since this year also Machine learning.
 Below you find a list what I did to grow as a human and a problem solver.

-For general computer science, I benefitted from the structured learning that the Internet provides I followed the  [OSSU](https://github.com/ossu/computer-science) path to free self-taught education in Computer Science.
+For **General Computer Science**, I benefitted from the structured learning that the Internet provides I followed the  [OSSU](https://github.com/ossu/computer-science) path to free self-taught education in Computer Science.
 The following succesfully completed courses can be found on my Github:

 - CS 50
 - Algorithms & Data Structures